 A: A non-resident of the U.S. who receives rental income from property located in the U.S. is technically subject to a U.S. withholding tax of 30% on the gross rental income.
-To avoid this holdback, the taxpayer must make an election to file a U.S. tax return (1040NR, U.S. Nonresident Alien Income Tax) and pay U.S. tax on his net rental income.
-The net rental income is also taxable in the U.S. As applicable, the tax payable in the U.S. may entitle the taxpayer to a foreign tax credit in Canada, thereby avoiding dual taxation.
+To avoid this holdback, the taxpayer must make an election to file a U.S. tax return and pay U.S. tax on the net rental income.
+The net rental income is also taxable in Canada.
+A foreign tax credit will be granted to avoid double taxation.

-Q: If I sell real estate located in the U.S. (condo/home), do I have to file a U.S. tax return?
+Q: If I sell real estate located in the U.S., do I have to file a U.S. tax return?

-A: Yes.
-A U.S. tax return (1040NR, U.S. Nonresident Alien Income Tax) must be filed in the U.S. to report the capital gain earned on the disposition of the property, and, if applicable, to pay U.S. tax on this gain.
+A: Yes you do in order to report the capital gain earned, and, if applicable, to pay U.S. tax on this gain.

 Q: Must I also report this capital gain in my Canadian income tax return?

-A: Yes.
-This capital gain is also taxable in Canada and must be reported by the Canadian resident in his tax return.
-As is the case for rental income, the Canadian taxpayer will be entitled to a foreign tax credit for the U.S. tax paid on this capital gain.
+A: Yes, it is also taxable in Canada for a Canadian tax resident.
+You will get a foreign tax credit for the U.S. tax paid on the capital gain.

 Q: I sold real estate in the U.S. and a 10% or 15% U.S. withholding tax was applied to the proceeds of sale.
 Is this right?

-A: The sale of U.S. real estate by a non-resident is subject to a 10% or 15% withholding tax on the gross proceeds of sale under the FIRPTA rules (Foreign Investment in Real Property Tax Act of 1980).
-The buyer may not be required to deduct the withholding if both of the following conditions are satisfied::
+A: The sale of U.S. real estate by a non-resident is subject to a 10% or 15% withholding tax on the gross proceeds of sale under Foreign Investment in Real Property Tax Act rules.
+The buyer may not be required to deduct the withholding if both of the following conditions are satisfied:

 - The property is sold for less than $300,000 US; and;